What Does Waking Up With Numb Hands Mean?

 There are a few ways to achieve this:

-- Wear a splint: wearing a splint while you sleep can help prevent waking up with numb hands, since it holds your joints in place, in the ideal, neutral position.
+- Wear a wrist splint: wearing a splint while you sleep can help prevent waking up with numb hands, since it holds your joints in place, in the ideal, neutral position.
 This keeps the carpal tunnel as wide as possible, helping to prevent the peripheral nerves from getting caught in the pinch.
 They’re able to travel through the tunnel freely, helping to make sure that you don’t wake up with tingly, numb hands.

 What are numb hands a symptom of?